SmileyOS · bare-metal Rust · 32-bit x86

 lines of writing

-Five in-progress books.
+Five companion books.
 Every snippet here comes from them.

 SmileyOS Terminal